-This takes them to a secure Proton Mail mailbox where they can read your message and respond using E2EE.
-You do not need a Proton Mail account to access this inbox.
+This takes them to a secure Proton Mail mailbox where they can read your message and respond using end-to-end encryption.
+You don’t need a Proton Mail account to access this inbox.

-How to use Password-protected Emails
+How to send Password-protected Emails

 Recipients can reply to Password-protected Emails in a way that is also securely end-to-end encrypted (including attachments).
-However, they only reply to each email a total of five times.
+However, they can only reply to each email a total of five times.